microsoft/vscode-cmake-tools/docs/cmake-settings.md

-# Configure CMake tools settings
+# Configure CMake Tools settings

 CMake Tools supports a variety of settings that can be set at the user, or workspace, level via VSCode's `settings.json` file.
 This topic  covers the available options and how they are used.